 Susan Claussen Bunger

 Ms. Bunger teaches Contemporary Sociology and Native American Studies.
 Other courses she has taught at Augustana include Sociology of Family and Social Inequality.
 Her interests and areas of study include social stratification, power in society, and cultural diversity.
 She received her bachelor's degree with an emphasis in sociology from Augustana and her master's degree in sociology from South Dakota State University.
-She is a member of Phi Kappa Phi Honor Society, Gamma Sigma Delta Honor Society, and Augustana College Chapter of Alpha Kappa Delta, International Sociology Honor Society.
+She is a member of Phi Kappa Phi Honor Society, Gamma Sigma Delta Honor Society, and Augustana chapter of Alpha Kappa Delta (the International Sociology Honor Society).

 Dr. Ly offers courses in gender, contemporary society, organizations and workplace culture, stratification and inequality, and topics in cultural sociology.
 She earned her Ph.D. from Yale University and her B.A. from Hunter College, City University of New York.
 Before joining Augustana, she taught courses at Yale and Southern Connecticut State University.
 Broadly, her research explores the role of symbolic meaning as it is constructed, experienced, and contested in particular spaces, with a focus on the role of social categorizations like race, ethnicity, gender, and class.
 In her current book project, she examines the cultural and organizational processes of American municipal firefighting through ethnographic, interview, and historical methods.
 Dr. Ly serves as the Faculty Advisor for Augustana’s Amnesty International (AI) chapter.
 She is a member of the Augustana chapter of Alpha Kappa Delta (the International Sociology Honor Society), and she is a Faculty Fellow of The Yale Center for Cultural Sociology.